zuhrulumam/ASailsNaiveBayes/README.md

-# ASailsNaiveBayes
+# A Sails Naive-Bayes App

 This is My School Project <br>
-Naive-Bayes for Decision SUpport System with Sails
+Naive-Bayes for Decision Support System with Sails